-In each institution, the need for equipment to support the life of the institution in case of emergency - a generator or fuel for it (where a generator has already been purchased) was voiced.
+Moreover, the need for equipment to maintain the activity of an institution in case of disaster has been voiced in every institution - either purchase of a generator or fuel (in case a generator has already been purchased).

-Based on the received information, a comparative analysis of the needs of social care institutions of the Vinnytsia region was made, the results of which are shown in Figure 5.
+Based on the information received, a comparative analysis of the demands of social care institutions of the Khmelnytskyi region was performed, the results are demonstrated in Figure 4.

-Figure 5.
-Needs of social care institutions of the Vinnytsia region
+Figure 4.
+Needs of social care institutions of the Khmelnytskyi region